Start by sending your landlord a free demand letter.Write Demand Letter

-In New York City, the Security deposit is always considered the property of the tenant, therefore, unless the landlord has the right to deduce from the security deposit, it must be returned.
+In New York, the Security deposit is always considered the property of the tenant, therefore, unless the landlord has the right to deduct from the security deposit, it must be returned.

 This being said, no law prohibits the landlord from having other non-refundable fees in the lease such as a “move-in fee”.
 This is one reason why reviewing your lease before signing can be so important, as oftentimes these fees can be negotiated with the landlord.